 - Wheezing, chest tightness, shortness of breath, cough

-Flu germs spread mainly by droplets made by coughing, sneezing or talking.
+Flu germs spread mainly by respiratory droplets made by coughing, sneezing or talking.
 Viruses can also spread on surfaces, but this is less common.
 People with the flu can spread the virus before, during, and after they are sick.

 COVID-19 is spread through the respiratory droplets of an infected individual when they sneeze, cough, talk and even breathe.
 You risk exposure when you are in close contact, within six feet, of an infected person for a period of time.

 How can I help prevent the spread of the flu and COVID-19?

 During this time, it is important for everyone to take these preventive steps to stop the spread of both the flu and COVID-19.

 - Practice physical distancing by staying at least six feet away from those outside your immediate household.

 - Always wear a face mask when out in public, especially in situations where it is hard to practice physical distancing.

 - Wash your hands frequently throughout the day, especially before eating and right after you arrive home.